Team Activities | For More Information | Participating Agencies | Related Links

 Through this project, a series of nonstructural flood proofing workshops were held in October 2016 in Minden and Reno, NV.
 The workshops informed local floodplain management officials and organizations of nonstructural flood proofing techniques and provided information on local flooding issues.
 Lastly, this project helped support outreach efforts during Nevada’s 2016 Flood Awareness Week, which took place in November.
 This project was completed in January of 2017.

 Flooding in Lovelock, NV (2006)

 The U.S. Army Corps of Engineers and Nevada Division of Water Resources have partnered together on the Nevada Multimedia Continuation project.
 Nevada has flooding issues, but many in Nevada do not know their flood risk.
 A highly effective outreach technique is to involve educators and students in educational activities.
 When students bring the information home, it sparks dialogue between them and their parents, and the parents learn more about flood risk too.

 This project is currently underway and focuses on the production of an educational video game called “Flood Fighter.”
 The video game creates awareness by educating its players on the importance of flood control through critical thinking in the setup and maintenance of a water management solution.
 Players take the role of a Water Management Engineer as they try to prevent different towns from flooding.
 The player monitors the inflow of water into the reservoir and controls the outflow of the dam into the river downstream.
 “Flood Fighter” is targeted to middle school and high school students, with the intention of teaching Nevada students about flood risk.
 A demo version of the game was showcased during Nevada’s Flood Awareness Week in November 2016.
 The game was received with positive feedback, and much enthusiasm from the public.
-The video game is planned for completion in 2017.
+This project was completed in March of 2017.

 U.S. Army Corps of Engineers (USACE), Sacramento District, Email, 916-557-6700